temi0x/temi0x/README.md

 ## Hi there 👋

-I am Temiloluwa Adelowo, a young Frontend Developer from Nigeria.
+I am Temiloluwa Adelowo, a Frontend Developer and Product Designer.

 Here are some interesting things about me: